 Applied Behaviour Analysis (ABA) is a scientific approach attempting to change behaviour by assessing the functional relationship between a targeted behaviour and the environment.
 ABA is used in a variety of different learning fields and is currently recommended as a standard early intervention for those with an autism diagnosis.
 ABA encompasses many types of instruction such as:

 - Early intensive behavioural intervention (EIBI) is often recommended for children younger than five.
 It involves an intensive, individualized curriculum designed to teach communication, social interaction, functional and adaptive skills.

-- Discrete trial training aims to teach skills through structured task completion and rewards.
+- Discrete Trial Training (DTT) aims to teach skills through structured task completion and rewards.